 Ohio’s diagnostic assessments are aligned to Ohio’s Learning Standards.
 The primary purpose of the diagnostic assessments is to provide a tool to check the progress of students toward meeting the standards.
 The diagnostic assessments were developed in two formats:

 - Screener: measures beginning year skills

 - Full Measure: measures end-of-year skills

 Based on the Third Grade Reading Guarantee, districts/schools must administer a reading diagnostic assessment to all students in kindergarten through grade three.
-Districts must administer a reading diagnostic assessment to students in grades 1 through grade 3 by September 30 and to students in kindergarten by Nov.
+Districts must administer a reading diagnostic assessment to students in grades 1 through grade 3 by Sept.
+30 and to students in kindergarten by Nov.
 1 of each school year to meet the requirements of the Third Grade Reading Guarantee.
-Districts have the option of using the state-developed diagnostics or a vendor assessment on the department’s approved list of diagnostic assessments.
+Districts have the option of using the state-developed diagnostics or a vendor assessment on the Department’s approved list of diagnostic assessments.
 For kindergarten, districts may also choose to use the Language and Literacy portion of the Kindergarten Readiness Assessment to meet the reading diagnostic requirement.
 Districts who use the state-developed diagnostics must print the assessments locally.